SkyPayBD/Docs/Headless-Api-V2.md

 - Payment method selector (show only channels where `active_payments` flag is true)
 - Selected channel's wallet number with a one-tap copy functionality
 - Deep link or redirect to open the respective MFS app if possible
-- A TrxID input field that appears after the user confirms they have paid
+- After the user confirms they have paid: a method confirmation step + a TrxID input field

 ### General Rules for All Platforms

-- Display **only the channels and numbers that are currently active**
+- Display **only the channels and numbers that are currently active** (from the API response)
 - Show the **exact amount** the user must send — partial payments will fail verification
 - Make the wallet number **easily copyable** to avoid typos
+- **Always ask the user to confirm which method they used** before submitting the TrxID
 - Inform the user that payment SMS may take **5 to 20 seconds** to be detected
 - Store the session `id` from Step 1 in your session, database, or bot context — you need it for Step 3